Transformations of lattice diagrams and their associated dotted diagrams: Remark and Lemmas

-When we have a sequence of deformations IV from $\Gamma$ to some dotted graph, the sequence is presented as a set of the bands of the deformations attached to $\Gamma$.
-By applying local moves $\mathcal{E}$ if necessary, we assume that the bands are sufficiently thin, and hence they are presented by the cores.
-For each dot $p_i$ in $\Gamma$, we denote by the same notation $p_i$ the dot coming from $p_i$ in the resulting dotted graphs of the deformations IV; we remark that we have two choices of $p_i$ for each deformation IV.
+When we have a sequence of deformations IV from $\Gamma$ to some dotted diagram, we have a set of bands associated with the deformations IV.
+We assume that the bands are sufficiently thin.
+We denote by the same notations $p_1, p_2, \ldots$ the dots of each dotted diagram such that for each dot $p_i$, $p_i$ of the next dotted diagram is either the same $p_i$ or one of the involved dots of the deformation IV if it is applied between $p_i$ and some $p_j$; we remark that we have two choices of $(p_1, p_2, \ldots)$ for each deformation IV.
 Let $n_i$ be the number of deformations IV applied to $p_i$.
-Let $N$ be the number of dots $p_i$ with $n_i>0$.
-By changing the indices, we arrange that $p_1, \ldots, p_N$ are the dots with $n_i>0$ $(i=1, \ldots, N)$; see Figure \ref{C-fig2}.
-Then, the cores of bands form a graph $G$ in $\mathbb{R}^2$ consisting of edges and vertices of degree one called {\it endpoints}, and vertices $v_i$ of degree $n_i+1$ such that the endpoints are dots $p_i$ of $\Gamma$ $(i=1, \ldots, N$).
-The result of the deformations IV is obtained from $\Gamma$ by the surgery along the regular neighborhood $N(G)$ of $G$, that is defined as the closure of $(\Gamma \cup \partial N(G))\backslash (a_1 \cup \cdots \cup a_N)$, where $N(G)$ is the union of bands associated with cores, and $a_i$ is the end of the band containing $p_i$ in $\Gamma$ $(i=1, \ldots, N)$.
-By regarding the vertex $v_i$ of degree $n_i+1$ as the dot $p_i$, we regard that the result of deformations IV is the result of band surgery along bands such that for each $p_i$, the associated cores are mutually disjoint and the endpoints are $n_i$ points in the neighborhood of the dot $p_i$.
+Let $\nu$ be the number of dots $p_i$ with $n_i>0$.
+By changing the indices, we arrange that $p_1, \ldots, p_\nu$ are the dots with $n_i>0$ $(i=1, \ldots, \nu)$.
+Let $N(G)$ be the union of the bands, and let $a_i$ be the end of the band containing $p_i$ of $\Gamma$ $(i=1, \ldots, \nu)$.
+Then, the result of the deformations IV is the closure of $(\Gamma \cup \partial N(G))\backslash (a_1 \cup \cdots \cup a_\nu)$.
+The union of bands $N(G)$ is a regular neighborhood of a graph $G$ which consists of edges and vertices of degree one called {\it endpoints}, and vertices $v_i$ of degree $n_i+1$ such that the endpoints are dots $p_i$ of $\Gamma$ and $v_i$ is contained in the interior of $N(G)$ $(i=1, \ldots, N$); see the middle figure in Figure \ref{C-fig2}.

+By local moves $\mathcal{E}$, we regard that the result of deformations IV is the result of band surgery along bands such that for each $p_i$, the associated cores are mutually disjoint and the endpoints are $n_i$ points in the neighborhood of the dot $p_i$; see the lower figure in Figure \ref{C-fig2}.
 We call the endpoints the endpoints {\it associated with $p_i$}.
-We remark that since a deformation IV satisfies the condition of labels for overlapping regions, together with Lemma \ref{lem0901}, we see that the cores whose endpoints are associated with $p_i$ don't have intersecting points.
+We remark that since each deformation IV satisfies the condition of signs for overlapping layers, together with Lemma \ref{lem0901}, we see that the cores whose endpoints are associated with $p_i$ do not have intersecting points.